Howrah Municipal Corporation: History

 The first board comprised Mr E. C. Craster as the District Magistrate and chairman and Mr N. Macnicol as vice-chairman.
 The first board also comprised D. R. Bird as managing director, C. H. Denham as chief engineer, R. W. King, W Stalkartt, R. N. Barges, D W Campbell, Babu Gopal Lal Chowdhury, Babu Rajmohan Basu and Babu Kshetra Mohan Mitra as other members.
 The first board meeting was held on 6 May 1864.
 The first municipal election in Howrah took place on 1 December 1884 declaring the following commissioners from their respective wards.

 Kedarnath Bhattacharya was the first Indian elected vice-chairman and chairman.
 In 1886, when Mr. E C Craster stepped down, Babu Upendra Chandra was elected as chairman and Baboo Kedarnath Bhattacharya was selected as vice-chairman.
-But due to some discrepancy in his election, Upendra Chandra's chairmanship was cancelled and Kedarnath Bhattacharya had to officiate in his position for a few years.
-After some years, nearly from 1890 the district magistrate was appointed as chairman up to 1916 when Babu Mahendranath Roy won the election with a huge majority.
+But due to a discrepancy in his election, Upendra Chandra's chairmanship was cancelled and Kedarnath Bhattacharya had to officiate in his position for a few years.
+After some years, nearly from 1890 the district magistrate was appointed as chairman till 1916 when Babu Mahendranath Roy won the election with a huge majority.
+He subsequently was largely responsible for the development of the city and was largely responsible for its modernisation of the city.

 Administration

-The corporation area is divided into sixty six wards.
+The corporation area is divided into sixty-six wards.
 Each ward elects a councillor and each borrow elects a chairman.
 The Mayor-in-council, which is led by Mayor and supported by Commissioner and officers, is responsible for administration of the corporation area.

 Services

-The HMC is responsible for administrating and providing basic infrastructure to the city.
+The HMC is responsible for administering and providing basic infrastructure to the city.